 Side effects of mesothelioma radiation include fatigue, skin problems, dry mouth, and oral cavity inflammation.

 The most common complaints from radiation patients include:

 - Severe fatigue - Radiation seems to zap the energy of those who undergo the treatment and many individuals report an extreme level of fatigue during the course of treatment.
 Many patients also report that the fatigue remains for months or even years after the treatment is complete.

 - Skin problems - Redness, dryness, peeling, and a darkening of the skin are common side effects of radiation therapy.
 Burning of the skin is less rampant then it was in the early days of radiation treatment though it can still occur to some degree.

 - Mouth problems - Most patients undergoing radiation treatment report extreme dry mouth or inflammation of the oral cavity as well as changes in taste.
 These should be reported to a doctor immediately if they are interfering with eating.

-Many radiation patients find some relief from these side effects using alternative treatments such as massage, acupuncture, and aromatherapy.
+Many radiation patients find some relief from these side effects using alternative treatments such as massage or acupuncture.